Health Star Rating System: Calculating the Star Rating

 The Health Star Rating is a star rating system which works on half-star increments.
 A calculator was created so that each valid product could input their key nutritional values into the calculator and a star rating would be determined.
 The calculator works via an algorithm that was developed through the consultation of a variety of nutritional and technical experts along with Food Standards Australia New Zealand.
 The producers of the product applying the Star Rating are responsible for using the correct information and displaying the appropriate star score.

-The calculator is available in two formats—an online forum and a Microsoft Excel spreadsheet.
-Both of these calculators are available for use on the official Health Star Rating website and is accessible to anyone.
-The Guide for Industry for the Health Star Rating Calculator outlines the steps required in evaluating a products score.
+The calculator is available in two formats—an online application and a Microsoft Excel spreadsheet.
+Both of these calculators are available for use on the official Health Star Rating website and are accessible to anyone.
+The Health Star Rating Implementation Guide outlines the steps required in evaluating a products score.
+A rating can also be calculated manually, using the points tables available in the Implementation Guide.

 Before inputting the standard nutritional data, the calculator requires a food category to be selected.
-There are three categories to select from, with the addition of sub-categories for Dairy products (D); Category 1 is for non-dairy beverages, Category 2 is for all foods other than those included in other categories, and category 3 is for oils and spreads.
-The key difference in calculating a score for a dairy product as compared to a non-dairy is the addition of calcium content.
+There are six categories to select from: Category 1 is for non-dairy beverages, including jellies and ice confection; Category 1D is for dairy beverages; Category 2 is for all foods other than those included in other categories; Category 2D is for dairy foods such as yoghurt and some spreadable cheeses; Category 3 is for oils and oil-based spreads; and Category 3D is for cheeses.

-The second step is to input the product's values for protein, fats, saturated fats, energy, carbohydrates, sugars and sodium.
-All numbers for nutritional composition is based upon per 100 mL or 100 g as displayed on any Nutrition Information Panel.
+The second step is to input the product's values for saturated fat, energy, total sugars and sodium.
+All numbers for nutritional composition are based upon per 100 mL or 100 g as displayed on any Nutrition Information Panel.
 These nutritional elements are those typically linked with chronic health disease and are called "risk factors".
 A baseline nutrient score will be calculated based upon the inputs provided with points 'earned' based upon where they lie on the industry guideline tables.

-The calculator then takes into account health-beneficial ingredients, including fruits, vegetables, nuts, legumes (FVNL) and a variety of more niche contents.
-This is called the (FVNL) content and is the percentile sum of these ingredients in the product.
-Protein and fibre values are also added in this section.
+The calculator then takes into account health-beneficial ingredients: fruits, vegetables, nuts, legumes content (FVNL) (as a percentage of the product); protein, and fibre.
 This will provide the product with its modifying points.
-The total for modifying points is subtracted from the baseline nutrient points to provide a final score for the product.
+The total for modifying points is subtracted from the baseline nutrient points and is then converted to a final score for the product.

-The final step is to use the Health Star Rating table, which displays what rating a product will receive based upon its final score and the food category it belongs to.